georgenturner/viability-report/the_land.md

 The developer then uses that land value to justify not building affordable housing to the planning authority.
 In effect the public loses because a landowner, in this case Network Rail, decided to get greedy.

-RICS have been appraised of this case, whether they will do anything is another matter altogether.

-[gap height=”15″][/gap]

 The “Market Values”

 Below are the market values used as comparables for the viability appraisal for 12-20 Wyvil Road.
 It should have been obvious from the benchmarks chosen that building a policy compliant development in terms of affordable housing would have been impossible.